top of page

 You can expect me to support you in all aspects of the above, without fail.
 I will go above and beyond to make sure you achieve everything you want and more.
 I am invested in your success.

-You can expect me to complete and upload my video feedback on time each week, unless previously communicated that extenuating circumstances prevent it.
+You can expect me to complete feedback for you in your chosen format each week, unless previously communicated that extenuating circumstances prevent it.
 If this is the case, alternative arrangements will be made with you.

 You can expect me to have an empathetic and non-judgemental approach to working with you, but I will also call you out when I feel like you need pushing.